Lesson Notes Have Evolved

-Everything your student needs to practise, right there in front of them.
+Include everything your students need to practise, right there in front of them.

 Lesson Tools are self-contained resources you can drop straight into a lesson note to help a student practise one specific skill.